 Francois Spiering / Spierincx (c.1576?-1630?).
+From Antwerp.
 He arrived in Delft 1591, became member of the Guild in 1613.
 In his successful tapestry workshop he produced figurative (pictorial) tapestries.
 He was visited in 1598 by the diarist Aernout van Buchell (1565?-1641) who in his diary raved about the pictorial quality and colour which was - he wrote - nearly as good as that of oil paints.

 To the right: Wall tapestry in the Rijksmuseum, Amsterdam, 345 x 520 cm. from the François Spiering workshop: 'Cephalus and Procris' from Ovid, Metamorphoses, on the subject of marital fidelity.
 Below a detail showing the 'painterly' quality of the depiction.